 H = is the length of horizontal cable.

-If you are already using fiber optic cables, you can use any footage from the horizontal cables, desktop and cabinet telecommunication, keeping in mind that the total length should not exceed more than 100m.
+If you are already using fiber optic cables in data center, you can use any footage from the horizontal cables, desktop and cabinet telecommunication, keeping in mind that the total length should not exceed more than 100m.
 When the optic cabling is centralized, one should follow the guidance of the TIA / EIA TSB 72.

 • Ensure that the total distance of the channel in any way beyond a distance of 100 meters.